openthread/ot-efr32/README.md

 The example platform drivers are intended to present the minimal code necessary to support OpenThread.

+When using this repo to generate a solution that requires two different projects, such as an RCP & OTBR, make sure they are relying on the same OpenThread version to ensure maximum compatibility.
+You can check which commit this repo relies upon in the "openthread" submodule.

+If your OTBR project was generated using the Silabs GSDK / Simplicity Studio, we recommend to also use it to generate the RCP project and not this repo.
+This will mitigate potential incompatibility issues due to mismatched OpenThread versions.

 To learn more about building and running the examples please check:

 - [OpenThread on EFR32][efr32-page]